Nordic Shamanism and Forest Therapy

 The Gundestrup Cauldron was found in a bog near Rold Forest, Denmark, in 1891, by my uncle´s grandfather, Jens Sørensen.
-It therefore has a family connection to me.
+It therefore has a family connection to me (my cousin has tattoos of the cauldron).
 But not enough with that: I have an even deeper ancestral lineage to it.
 This will be shown as this article proceeds.

 Shaman Yogi on the inner plate of the cauldron

 The figure is usually believed to be Cernussos - the Celtic God of the Forest.
-However, it is unquestionable that the figure is sitting in a meditation position.
+However, it is unquestionable that the figure is sitting in a classic meditation position (the Lotus position).
 The figure therefore seems to be some kind of shaman yogi surrounded by totem animals, spirit helpers and gods.

-The iconograpy has both Gaulish, Thrasian, and Celtic aspects.
+The iconography has both Gaulish, Thrasian, and Celtic aspects.
 Other aspects of the iconography derive from ancient Greek art, the Near East and Asia.